CollinsMunene/FashionDetector/README.md

 <h2>WHAT NEXT???</h2>
 we have to make super changes to our model, to take it closer to perfection<br>

-I am inviting you to take part to work on this project.
+I am inviting YOU to take part on this project.
 If there is any question or comment don't hesitate to contact me at <br>

 collinshillary1@gmail.com<br>
 +254715804742<br>